clowdhaus/eksup/README.md

   - <Select> Version of framework used [`v18.x`, `v19.x`]
 - Add test/example suite for trying out upgrades
   - Give users the ability to test out their upgrade process in a non-production environment
-- Turn into a CronJob
+  - This will also double as the test suite for the tool
+- Add image and chart for running `eksup` on the cluster in a continuous fashion (CronJob)
+  - Can log to STDOUT or save to S3 (Athena support)
-- Add support to output results in JSON format
+- Add support to output results in JSON and CSV formats
   - Multi-cluster scenario - all clusters emitting data back to central location to report on which clusters need components to be upgraded/modified
+  - Can utilize an Athena table to agreggate and summarize data